picniclin/NYC_yl5240/README.md

 **dataset: geolytics_NYC_census_1990-2010.csv**
 **dataset.shape: 2168 × 146, 146 variables, 2168 observations**

+In the variables listed in part 4, the key variables we need are **census tract code and their latitude and longitude, total population, median families incomes, families with different income level, median gross rent**.

 ## 1. Data source
 ## Geolytics, Neighborhood Change Database (NACD)